🚢 Harbor Lighthouse

 Monitors the local Docker daemon.
 Captures container state (running/exited), uptime, and resource usage per container.

-- Requirement: The user running Lighthouse must have permission to access
+- Requirement: The user running Lighthouse must have permission to access Docker (usually the

 3. HTTP Uptime (uptime)